 Final Thoughts

-The Cobra 2024 AIR-X Offset is a great driver that, in our experience, has been a game-changer for many seniors who are losing clubhead speed.
+The Cobra 2024 AIR-X Offset is a great driver that, in our experience, has been a game-changer for many seniors who are losing clubhead speed and flexibility.

 With the 2024 model, Cobra essentially brought in the H.O.T.
 Face technology found in their AEROJET driver.
 This gives a nice little boost to ball speeds across the face compared to the original AIR-X, which many seniors are sure to appreciate.